alexkim205/G-Desktop-Suite/README.md

 To build production ready applications for macos (dmg), windows(exe), and linux (sh), run `npm run package-all`.

 See any improvements that can be made?
-Feel free to submit a pull request.
+Feel free to start a pull request!

 ### Dependencies